sumit0xf/cybersecurity-journey/progress-log.md

 **Key learnings:**
 - File permissions are very imporrtant concepts to learn
 - Text editors for Bash scripting will be needed for python scripts

+## Day 11
+**Topics:** Essential linux file management commands & Packets and frames **What I did:**
+- Packets and frames room
+- And network fundamentals part 1
+- Practice of linux file management commands
+- grep & find commands are essential to find specific files
+- also did research on metasploitable 2

+  **key learnings:**
+- Get comfortable with TCP/IP & UDP/IP
+- How files are managed on linux
+- Ports 101 very important
 ---